Introspection Rundown: Overview

-The first step of the rundown is "isolate the person wholly with all attendants completely muzzled (no speech)."
-Auditing sessions are given frequently, otherwise the person is not spoken to.
+The first step of the Introspection Rundown is to "isolate the person wholly with all attendants completely muzzled (no speech)."
+Auditing sessions are given frequently.
+Otherwise, the person is not spoken to.

-"When it is obvious the person is out of his psychosis and up to the responsibility of living with others his isolation is ended."
-To determine the end of isolation the supervisor in charge case of the person being isolated tests the person's condition by writing a note, such as "Dear Joe.
+To determine the end of isolation, the supervisor in charge of the person being isolated tests the person's condition by writing a note, such as "Dear Joe.
 What can you guarantee me if you are let out of isolation?"
-If Joe's answer shows continued irresponsibility, the supervisor must write back something along the lines of, "Dear Joe.
-I'm sorry but it is no go on coming out of isolation yet," including the reasons of why not.
-When it is obvious the person is out of his psychosis and up to the responsibility of living with others his isolation is ended.
+If Joe's answer shows continued irresponsibility, the supervisor must write back something like, "Dear Joe.
+I'm sorry but it is no go on coming out of isolation yet," including the reasons why not.
+When it is obvious the person is out of his psychosis and up to the responsibility of living with others, his isolation is ended.

-To administer this rundown a Scientologist requires an education in Scientology beliefs and practices (which are dubbed "technologies" by the Church).
-This education includes all of the technical bulletins (17 large volumes), all of the Scientology books (many) and hundreds of hours of recorded lectures, all of which must be understood and proficiency in them demonstrated step by step.
+To administer this rundown, a Scientologist requires an education in Scientology beliefs and practices (which the Church dubbed "technologies").
+This education includes all of the technical bulletins (17 large volumes), the many Scientology books, and hundreds of hours of recorded lectures, all of which must be demonstrated as proficiency in them.

-The technical bulletin goes on, "This Rundown is very simple but cannot be flubbed, as that will compound the errors and cause further introspection in the p/c (pre-clear/person)" It "is very precise and even touchy business.
+The technical bulletin goes on: "This Rundown is very simple but cannot be flubbed, as that will compound the errors and cause further introspection in the pc".
+It "is very precise and even touchy business.
 There must be no mistakes and you cannot be heavy-handed on them."